by Chuck Moxley

 Marketing technology insights publisher MarTech recently recognized Mobivity’s Unified Mobile Messaging platform as 2020’s best mobile messaging-based marketing solution.
-This past week, The Wise Marketer published its interview with Mobivity chairman and CEO Dennis Becker.
-We encourage you to read the entire interview here.
+This past week, The Wise Marketer published its interview with Mobivity Chairman and CEO Dennis Becker.
+We encourage you to read the highlights of this interview.

 In The Wise Marketer interview, Mobivity’s Becker discussed a range of topics relating to SMS marketing and particularly to the meteoric rise of personalized digital customer engagement solutions to drive customer frequency and spend.
 He also reveals how Mobivity’s award-winning work with Papa Gino’s Pizzeria and D’Angelo Grilled Sandwiches aptly illustrated the power of B2C mobile messaging and its effectiveness for restaurants, especially during the pandemic’s unique customer engagement challenges engendered by the often-changing operational restrictions put on businesses.

 We hope you will take the time to listen to the entire podcast.
 Below, you’ll find some of our favorite excerpts.

 “Papa Gino’s Pizzeria and D’Angelo Grilled Sandwiches (PGDA) noticed they were getting double the return visits from SMS text club subscribers and that these same customers showed a 17 percent higher return visit rate than even members of their loyalty program,” Becker explained.
 “This discovery gave them the confidence to ‘double down’ their investment in the SMS marketing channel.
 With highly targeted SMS offers encouraging a return visit, PGDA drove an average return on marketing spend of 440 percent.”